elaspic/elaspic/README.rst

-The ``--enable-unicode=ucs4`` is particularly important, as it is required for 3:superscript:`rd`-party packags such as numpy / scipy.
+The ``--enable-unicode=ucs4`` is particularly important, as it is required for third-party packags such as numpy / scipy.

-After you have installed python2.7 binaries, it is recommended that you set up a virual python environment to work with the elaspic project.
+Once you have python 2.7 installed in your system, you should set up a virual environment for the elaspic project.
 The instructions on how to do this can be found on the `virtualenv`_ and `virtuanenvwrapper`_ websites.

-Run ``pip install -r requirements_dev.txt`` in the elaspic directory to install the python packages required by elaspic.
+Run ``pip install -r requirements.txt`` in the elaspic directory to install the required python packages.

 Installing external software
 ----------------------------

-Install `BLAST`_, `MODELLER`_, and `TCOFFEE`_, and modify the `.bashrc` file accordingly.
+Install `BLAST`_, `MODELLER`_, and `TCOFFEE`_, and modify the .bashrc file accordingly.
 If you install all three programs in your home directory, your `.bashrc` file should look something like this::